FAQs

 How much does the program cost?

 Please visit the Financial Services website – http://finance.uncc.edu/student-accounts/tuition-and-fees – for up-to-date tuition and fee information.
-Students in our traditional on campus prorgrams (1-Year Advanced Standing and 2-Year) are charged at the general graduate rate.
-Students in our Distance Education programs (2-year Advanced Standing and 3-year) are charged at the Distance Education rate.
-Please see the […]
+Students in our traditional on campus programs (1-Year Advanced Standing and 2-Year) are charged at the general graduate rate.
+Students in our Charlotte Online programs (2-year Advanced Standing, and 3-year) are charged at the online rate.
+Please see the https://ninercentral.uncc.edu/billing-payments-refunds/tuition-and-fees/distance-ed-tuition-fees […]

 Must I have worked as a social worker to apply?
 I am employed in a completely different area.